flairNLP/fundus/docs/2_the_article_class.md

 ## HTML

-Fundus keeps track of the origins of an article.
+Fundus keeps track of the origin of each article.
-You can access this information with the `html` field of `Article`.
+You can access this information using the `html` field of `Article`.
 Here you have access to the following information:

 1. `requested_url: str`: The original URL used to request the HTML.
 2. `responded_url: str`: The URL attached to the server response.
-   Often the same; can change with redirects.
+   Often the same as `requested_url`; can change with redirects.
 3. `content: str`: The HTML content.
 4. `crawl_date: datetime`: The exact timestamp the article was crawled.
 5. `source: HTMLSource`: The internal source object the article originates from.